 It is a perfect love.
 It gives all, and holds nothing back.
 "The Father loveth the Son, and hath given all things into His hand."
-And just so Jesus loves His own; all He has is theirs.
-When it was needed, He sacrificed His throne and crown for thee: He did not count His own life and blood too dear to give for thee.
-His righteousness, His Spirit, His glory, even His throne, all are thine.
-This love holds nothing, nothing back, but, in a manner which no human mind can fathom, makes thee one with itself.
-O wondrous love ! to love us even as the Father loved Him, and to offer us this love as our every-day dwelling.
+And just so Jesus loves His own: all He has is theirs.
+When it was needed, He sacrificed His throne and crown for you: He did not count His own life and blood too dear to give for you.
+His righteousness, His Spirit, His glory, even His throne, all are yours.
+This love holds nothing, nothing back, but, in a manner which no human mind can fathom, makes you one with itself.
+O wondrous love! to love us even as the Father loved Him, and to offer us this love as our everyday dwelling.